Who's performing on the BRITs 2021? Full line up of stars!

-The BRIT Awards 2021 air on ITV this month - here's who's performing live on the show!
+The BRIT Awards 2021 air on ITV tonight - here's who's performing live on the show!

-The 2021 BRITs will take place live on Tuesday 11 May at at the O2 Arena in London.
+The 2021 BRITs will take place live on Tuesday 11 May at the O2 Arena in London, airing on ITV from 8PM.

 As well as seeing giving out the awards (see the full list of nominations here), the ceremony will see huge performances from some of music's biggest acts.